pagaslav/theknee-surgery/README.md

 - I am deeply grateful for the experience I had nine years ago when I severely injured my knee while skiing.
 Unable to walk without assistance for almost a year, the doctors' expertise saved my knee.
 Today, I am able to run, play sports, and even do a bit of jumping.
 This life-changing experience inspired me to create this website.

 - I also want to express my gratitude to my neighbor, a surgeon who specializes in knees and joints.
 Despite being one of the most remarkable people I've ever known, his practice does not have a website.
 My project is dedicated to him.
 After receiving my evaluation, I plan to offer this project to him, adapting it for his clinic.
 With some enhancements, which I simply did not have time to implement, this website will truly come to life.

+- [Stack Overflow](https://stackoverflow.com/): For being an indispensable resource for troubleshooting and problem-solving.
+The community's expertise and willingness to help have been critical to overcoming many technical challenges.

 - [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.

 - A heartfelt thank you to the creators of [Bootstrap](https://getbootstrap.com/) for providing an excellent style framework.
 Their toolkit not only accelerates the development process but also empowers beginners to exceed their own capabilities.